syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ### Understanding ClusterAPI and Clusterctl

 Cluster API Provider Hetzner uses Cluster API to create clusters in provider Hetzner.
-So, it is essential to understand ClusterAPI before getting started with the cluster creation on Hetzner infrastructure.
+So, it is essential to understand Cluster API before getting started with the cluster creation on Hetzner infrastructure.
 It is a subproject of Kubernetes focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
-Know more about ClusterAPI from its [official documentation](https://cluster-api.sigs.k8s.io/introduction).
+Know more about Cluster API from its [official documentation](https://cluster-api.sigs.k8s.io/introduction).

+Clusterctl is the command-line-tool used for managing the lifecycle of a Cluster API management cluster.

 ### Preparing Hetzner